At Carthage, students can major in biology, minor in biology, or earn a teaching licensure in biology.

 - BIO 4200 Advanced Ecology (4 credits)

-The fourth upper-level Biology course may be taken from any of the three Discipline Areas, or from additional upper-level courses that do not fit into a Discipline Area.
+The fourth upper-level biology course may be taken from any of the three discipline areas, or from additional upper-level courses that do not fit into a discipline area, such as:

 - CHM 3010 Biochemistry